D3LTA047/Machine-Learning-Roadmap/README.md

+#Machine Learning Roadmap

-# In Machine Learning, we use data and algorithms to build intelligent systems.
+In Machine Learning, we use data and algorithms to build intelligent systems.
 In the next ten years, you will explore many new high-paying jobs that require you to know about Machine Learning.
 So the time you will spend today learning Machine Learning will never go waste.
 So, if you are looking for a complete roadmap you can follow for learning Machine Learning, this article is for you.
 In this article, I will take you through a Machine Learning Roadmap with all the learning resources you can follow to be an expert in Machine Learning.

 Machine Learning Roadmap